 SMART Goals to Guide your Journey

 Below I have provided a synopsis of a few sites with good explanations/examples of SMART goals to guide your journey.
 Essentially they are a way to achieve the next step.
-Once you pick a One Fit Thing Building Block, like WATER, you can then make a very specific goal.
+Once you pick a One Fit Thing Pillar, like WATER, you can then make a very specific goal.
 If you already have experience making goals then read SMART Goals Tools for your Journey

 I will drink 8 glasses of water every day.